JayCuthrell/fudge-org-eleventy-excellent/src/posts/plugins-patterns-and-potpourri.md

 [![Connections Museum Seattle](/assets/images/screenshots/2023-11-26-14-21-53.png)](https://www.telcomhistory.org/connections-museum-seattle/)
 Source: [History buffs, telephone nerds, computer geeks: all are represented at Connections Museum Seattle.
 Working switches and equipment abound; open every Sunday.](https://www.telcomhistory.org/connections-museum-seattle/)

-My third selection will liklely resonate if you are a knowledge worker that experienced an increase in the use of video conference meetings over the past few decades.
+My third selection will likely resonate if you are a knowledge worker that experienced an increase in the use of video conference meetings over the past few decades.
 If it seems to be a new pattern that is becoming another form of cognitive overhead, you aren't wrong.

 [![Videoconferencing exhaustion has now been neurologically proven](/assets/images/screenshots/2023-11-26-14-33-57.png)](https://spectrum.ieee.org/zoom-fatigue)
 Source: [Videoconferencing exhaustion has now been neurologically proven](https://spectrum.ieee.org/zoom-fatigue)

 # Potpourri

 I noticed in various *return to office* and *business real estate* news coverage that one article was being shared as a counterpoint to the "everyone is leaving the city" narrative.
-The article actually referenced another article that referenced another study.
+The article referenced another article that referenced another study.

 [![Downtowns Are Full of Empty Buildings.
 Universities Are Moving In.](/assets/images/screenshots/2023-11-26-14-44-08.png)](https://www.nytimes.com/2023/11/17/arts/design/00johns-hopkins-bloomberg-center-review.html)
 Source: [Downtowns Are Full of Empty Buildings.
 Universities Are Moving In.](https://www.nytimes.com/2023/11/17/arts/design/00johns-hopkins-bloomberg-center-review.html)